How to Combat Data Breach Fatigue at Your Enterprise

 The stakes for an enterprise are, among other things, its good reputation, which can be seriously damaged after a major breach.
 (Just askEquifax.)
 Thus, your cybersecurity team should be aware of what a damaged reputation can mean for the business — angry customers who flee to a competitor, loss of revenue, even litigation and regulatory fines.

 Corporate boards and C-level executives should also be aware of the competing motivations in cybersecurity, de Metz points out.
 “Criminal hackers in Eastern Europe and China are motivated by the multi-million-dollar payloads they can achieve in a major enterprise data breach,” he says.
 “Compare that to the motivations of some cybersecurity people, who just want to get their jobs done and go home at five o’clock.”
-These two different motivations should inform your organization’s efforts to achieve robust cybersecurity and enterprise resilience, de Metz says.
+These two different motivations should inform your organisation’s efforts to achieve robust cybersecurity and enterprise resilience, de Metz says.

 4. Consider taking cybersecurity out of your employees’ hands

 “Outsourcing to experts removes a lot of stress for enterprises that are trying to control everything, usually without the cybersecurity talent and knowledge they need to get the job done,” Burke explains.
 “But when you outsource cybersecurity to a third party, your people are free to focus on high-value work instead of reacting to alerts and threats all the time.
 They can get out of the weeds and work on what’s strategic to business success.
-And doing that can go a long way toward alleviating the data breach fatigue that’s been holding them — and perhaps your organization — back.”
+And doing that can go a long way toward alleviating the data breach fatigue that’s been holding them — and perhaps your organisation — back.”

 James A. Martin has written about security and other technology topics for CIO, CSO, Computerworld, PC World, and others.